GSA/digitalgov.gov/content/resources/an-introduction-to-analytics.md

 Gathering and analyzing metrics and data on how people use your website can help you make [design](https://digital.gov/topics/design/) and development decisions informed by data, rather than by guess or executive whim.
 Sources of data that can be particularly useful include web analytics, customer feedback, and device usage patterns.

-Sharing data from and about the real people who use your products and services is a powerful tool to gain buy-in to make customer-focused improvements.
+Sharing data from and about the real people who use your products and services is a powerful way to gain buy-in to make customer-focused improvements.

 ## How to use web analytics to measure performance

 Before you begin collecting data, determine what your website is ultimately trying to accomplish.
 Establishing goals and objectives will help you identify the data you need to understand whether or not you’re meeting those overarching goals.

-Follow the framework in the table below to create objectives and calls-to-action, and identify key performance indicators to measure their success or failure.
+Follow the “Key terms to know for measuring site performance” framework to create objectives and calls to action, and identify key performance indicators to measure their success or failure.

 <table class="usa-table">
+  <caption>Key terms to know for measuring site performance</caption>
   <thead>
     <tr>
       <th scope="col">Measurement</th>